jacksund/simmate/.do/README.md

 > :warning: Note to developers, if you fork this repository and want this button to work for your new repo, you must update the link for this button.
 For more information, see [here](https://docs.digitalocean.com/products/app-platform/how-to/add-deploy-do-button/)

-Steps to use Deploy on DigitalOcean:
+Steps to set up servers on DigitalOcean:

 1. Make sure you created a DigitalOcean account (you can use your Github account) and are signed in
 2. Select the "Deploy to DigitalOcean" button above.
 On this new page, you'll see "Python Detected".